Walking with jesus

 This rubric can be used by both students and teachers to assess missionary discipleship activity.
 It is also the basis for how students plan their response.

-¡Ahora disponible en español!
+¡Ahora disponible en español

 Other Resources: